shannonpasto/AppleLoops/README.md

    Main Stage - mainstage362

+3) Add the corresponding dmg to your policy (optional)
-3) Scope in your target devices
+4) Scope in your target devices
-4) Set you exection event and save
+5) Set you exection event and save

 ## Caveats
 - Don't open the app until after you have installed the loops as the loops may not register correctly